oliver-butterley/personal-webpage/README.md

 # Personal webpage of Oliver Butterley

-This site is live at <https://oliver-butterley.github.io/> and <https://www.mat.uniroma2.it/butterley/>.
+This site is live at <https://www.mat.uniroma2.it/butterley/>.

 ## Architecture